-The thread ring and PC ring, together with the opcode decoding unit and the clear and interrupt event controllers, form the control ring.
+The thread ID ring and PC ring, together with the opcode decoding unit and the vector controller, form the control ring.
 Opcode decoding takes place in several stages in order to speed it up, and as a consequence the instruction fetch must happen fairly early in the pipeline, which means conditional testing has to take place even earlier.
-The clear and interrupt event controllers use the thread ID to correctly inject thread clear and interrupt events into the control ring structure (and to simultaneously retire these events once injected); these events are handed off to the opcode decoder where they are prioritized and decoded.
+The vector controller uses the thread ID to correctly inject thread clear and interrupt events into the control ring structure (and to simultaneously retire these events once injected); these events are handed off to the opcode decoder where they are prioritized and decoded.
 Note that each thread has its own separate clear and interrupt.
 The clearing or interruption of one or more threads won't disturb the other normally functioning threads.
 The abundance of independent interrupts means that hierarchical interrupt logic / code won't likely be necessary for most applications.

 Figure 25.
-The Stack Pointer Ring.
+The Stack Level Ring.

-Shown above is the stack pointer ring.
-In stage 0 the stack pointers are cleared if the thread is being cleared.
-In stage 1 valid pop events decrement the relevant stack pointer(s).
-In stage 2 valid push events increment the relevant stack pointer.
-Not shown in stages 1 and 2 is logic that measures fullness and prevents push when full / pop when empty from corrupting the stack pointers (if so configured at build time).
+Shown above is the stack level ring.
+In stage 0 the stack levels are cleared if the thread is being cleared.
+In stage 1 valid pop events decrement the relevant stack level(s).
+In stage 2 valid push events increment the relevant stack level.
+Not shown in stages 1 and 2 is logic that measures fullness and prevents push when full / pop when empty from corrupting the stack levels (if so configured at build time).
 These error events are reported to the local register set for debugging purposes.
 Separating the clear, pop, and push logic in this manner actually simplifies combined pop & push actions, as well as error tracking and reporting.
 Valid pushes also generate write enables for the LIFO memories, which are pipelined and applied in stage 6.
-In stage 6 the stack pointers are concatenated with the thread ID to form the LIFO memory write / read address and the ALU result is written to one of the stack memories.
+Also in stage 6 the stack levels are stripped of their MSB to form pointers, and are concatenated with the thread ID to form the LIFO memory write / read address, and the ALU result is written to one of the stack memories.
 This pointer / thread ID concatenation scheme gives each thread its own private set of stacks in shared block RAM, and renders stack corruption from one thread to another impossible.
 Stack to stack corruption within a thread is also impossible due to the physically separate block RAMs employed for each stack.